groovy-sky/azure-network-101-for-gradma/README.md

 In conclusion, when you access a webpage, you're essentially sending a request (like a letter) via a network of routers (like postmen), which help deliver your request to the right server (your friend) across the internet (the national postal system).

-## Module 2: Understanding TCP/IP <a name="module-2"></a>

-Your computer is part of a big group of computers, all connected together, kind of like a giant telephone line.
-This connection is what we call a network.

 ![](/img/net-explain-00.png)

-2. IP Addresses:
+## Module 2: Understanding IP <a name="module-2"></a>

-Every computer that uses the Internet has a special address, just like your home address.
+Every electronic device (like computer, mobile phone, smartwatches etc.)  that uses the Internet has a special address, just like your home address.
 This is called an IP address.
 When you want to see a webpage, your computer uses this address to find the right place on the Internet.

-3. Sending and Receiving Information:

-When you want to see a webpage, your computer sends a request, like sending a letter.
-This request is split into smaller parts, like pieces of a puzzle, to make it easier to send.
-These pieces are called packets.

-4. Routers:

-Imagine a router like a traffic policeman, who decides which way cars (or in this case, packets) should go.
-The router makes sure these packets find the best route to their destination.

-5. Servers:

-Servers are like the libraries of the Internet.
-When your computer sends a request to see a webpage, that request is sent to the server that holds that webpage.
-The server then sends the webpage back to your computer, like a librarian giving you the book you asked for.

-6. Protocols:

-Protocols are like the rules of the road on the Internet.
-They make sure all the computers can understand each other and that all the packets go where they're supposed to.

-This is a simple explanation of how your computer accesses the Internet.
-You don't need to remember all the details - just know that it's all about sending and receiving information, just like sending and receiving letters.
-And all the complicated parts are handled by your computer and the Internet, so you can just sit back and enjoy browsing your favorite websites!

 ## Used resources